kelude/docs/docs/lemp/mysql.md

 ### Update the Package Index

-First, update the package index to ensure you have the latest information on available packages.
+First, update the package index to ensure the latest information on available packages.

 ```bash
 sudo apt update